tc39/proposal-measure/README.md

 * multiply/divide an Amount by another Amount
 * Convert between scales (e.g., convert from grams to kilograms)

 could be imagined, but are out-of-scope in this proposal.
-This proposal focuses on on the numeric core that future proposals can build on.
+This proposal focuses on the numeric core that future proposals can build on.

 ### Unit conversion